 Wholesome Chilean Stew And Baked Dishes To Crave

 In traditional Chilean cuisine, lunch is the biggest meal throughout the day.
 And ‘big’ is also by the mean heavy.
 However, these meals are not just heavy foods to fill your stomach but also extremely delicious from the inside out.

 8. Pastel De Choclo – Beef And Corn Casserole

 The Chilean has created Pastel de Choclo since the Spanish conquest, and it has become one of the signature dishes of Chile nowadays.

-Traditionally, this corn pie is made of mashed or pureed corn and filled with ‘Pino’ – which I’ve mentioned in the introduction of the empanada.
+Traditionally, this corn pie is made of ground beef and mashed/pureed corn, then filled with ‘Pino’ – which I’ve mentioned in the introduction of the empanada.

 The combination will be quickly heated up with milk and lard or butter in a clay pot, then slowly baked in the oven.
 Some Chileans also alternate beef with chicken in the filling, and some Chilean restaurants serve this corn pie with humitas.

 As the name has suggested, Pastel de Jaiba is also a baked dish that is served in a pot.
 It also has the same origin as Pastel de Choclo.
 However, the locals believed that Santiago contributed the most to the development of this wonderful dish.